 “You wanted to see us?”
 Liz asked.

-"Yes," Kennedy answered.
-"My team’s almost assembled, but I want you two with me if you’ll come.
+“Yes,” Kennedy answered.
+“My team’s almost assembled, but I want you two with me, if you’ll come.
 I need watchers for this mission, too, and I want two of the best.
-So, will you come?"
+So, you up for it?”
 Liz and Nikki looked at each other and then both nodded.
-"Excellent.
+“Excellent.
 Get your gear and head to the North Garage.
-We’re moving out in fifteen minutes."
+We’re moving out in fifteen minutes.”

 Willow and Rowena were dressed in body armor from head to toe.

 With that, they both put on their helmets, with the face shields down, and began to proceed to the door.

 Silently, Willow called out, “Ken, can you hear me?”